About me

 I received my B.Sc. with distinction and M.Sc., both in physics, from Aarhus University in Denmark.

-I am affiliated with the St Andrews Centre for Energy Ethics, which among other things has resulted in an ongoing series of blog posts about the physical aspects of energy production.
+I have been affiliated with the St Andrews Centre for Energy Ethics, which among other things has resulted in blog posts about the physical aspects of energy production.
 My other interests include programming and playing music, particularly the piano.

 Scientific publications